-I first saw the sarobobo or faceless dolls on a visit Takayama in the Gifa prefecture.
+I first saw the Sarobobo or faceless dolls of Japan on a visit Takayama in the Gifa prefecture, and when we visited Shirakawa-go a UNESCO Heritage site.
 Takayama is located in the mountainous Hida region (of beef fame), and is a wonderful old city.
-These faceless dolls have a cultural and historical significance to the Japanese people of this area.
+These sarubobo or faceless dolls of Japan, have a cultural and historical significance to the Japanese people of this area.

 History of the Sarubobo or Faceless Dolls